sbahrin3/data-tables-test/README.md

 dataTable.setiTotalDisplayRecords(totalFiltered);
 ```

 I did not consider these as finished yet, there will be updates/enhancements in the future.
-If you think some parts need to be improves or I wrongly doing it, please tell me.
+If you think some parts need to be improved or I wrongly doing it, please tell me.

 I am using Hibernate as the Persistence API for database operation.